 - The fifth stage seems to play a role in procedural memory (sequential steps to complete tasks).
 It appears that this stage of sleep can help you remember how to complete tasks.

 As with many sleep issues, the role of rapid eye movement in learning and memory remains under investigation.

 Your brain creates a hormone called melatonin that senses the darkness and primes you for sleep.

-Software developers have tapped into the motion sensors and gyroscopes within modern smartphones to record sleep paterns.
-One example is called Good Morning Alarm Clock.
-Without measuring brainwaves, respiration and heartbeat, such apps basically determine NREM Stage 1 states of movement (light sleep) and anything from NREM Stage 2 to REM motionless (deep sleep) in order to count sleep cycles.
-This is achieved by launching the app and placing it on the bed beside you as you sleep.
-Some include soothing sounds that help you fall asleep and alarms that go off at the optimal sleep cycle ending.
+Software developers have tapped into motion sensors within modern smartphones to record sleep patterns.
+One example is Good Morning Alarm Clock.
+Without measuring brainwaves, respiration and heartbeat, such apps approximate NREM Stage 1 states of movement (light sleep) and anything from NREM Stage 2 to REM motionless (deep sleep) to count sleep cycles.
+Launch the app and place the phone on the bed beside you as you sleep.
+Some apps include soothing sounds that help you fall asleep and alarms that go off at the optimal sleep cycle ending.

-The interesting points to take away is that sleep should not be neglected.
-Furthermore, you can sleep without actually being rested when deprived of REM sleep.
-There are numerous causes and remedies for sleep disorders.
+The interesting points to take away is that sleep is necessary.
+Bragging about accomplishments without sleep is not a victory.
+Furthermore, you can sleep without actually resting when deprived of REM sleep.
+There are many causes and remedies for sleep disorders.
 Speak with a medical professional if behavioral changes don’t result in a good night’s sleep.
-It is quite possible that many toxic social behaviors will subside as a more pleasant personality emerges with more peaceful deep sleep.
+Many toxic social behaviors will subside as a more pleasant personality emerges with more peaceful deep sleep.
 Goodnight and stay A Bit More Healthy.